jgabuya/blog-posts/posts/thoughts-on-building-ux.md

 Just recently, I got a job (love every bit of it, by the way) that requires me to focus on the frontend.
 Just days into it, I remembered an old realization that just proves to be true, time and time again:

-> Building UI/UX is damn hard.
+> Building good UX is damn hard.
 Anyone who tells you otherwise is full of shit.

 Having said that, I like to think of myself as someone who, given enough time, can thrive on any particular task.
-And UI/UX, however inexperienced I may be in this area, is no exception.
+And UI/UX (you may point out that these two are completely different things, and you are right), however inexperienced I may be in this area, is no exception.

 I'm going to list down my thoughts and some of the things I learned (or re-learned) about building UX.
 Before going any further, as a warning I'd like to point out that I may just be pulling all these words out of my ass (read: I may just be making all this shit up).
 However you've already read this far so might as well finish the whole damn thing.